Virginia Commonwealth University School of the Arts

+Founded in 1928 as a single painting class by artist Theresa Pollak, VCUarts became the official art school of the university in 1933.
+VCUarts has been ranked in the top four art schools in the United States by U.S. News & World Report since at least 2008.

 History

 Founding (1928–1935)

-VCUarts was born within Richmond Professional Institute (RPI), the historical predecessor to Virginia Commonwealth University, as the "School of Art" in 1928.
+VCUarts was started as part of Richmond Professional Institute (RPI), the historical predecessor to Virginia Commonwealth University, as the "School of Art" in 1928.
 Initially, the school relied on private donations and the solitary work of its first teacher Theresa Pollak for funding and admissions.

 According to Henry Horace "H.H."
 Hibbs, the first director of RPI, the catalyst for the school's establishment as a formal institute of art and design was an inaugural gift of $1,000 from Colonel A.A.
 Anderson, a New York portrait-painter, designer, and conservationist.
 In 1928, a board of private citizens (later to be known as the RPI Foundation) purchased for $7,500 a disused brick and concrete stable on Shafer Street; earlier that same year, Anderson—who traveled much of his life—purchased 900 acres of land where Richmond International Airport stands today.
 Hibbs, learning of Anderson's career as a painter and philanthropist, appealed to the Colonel while he was in Richmond by informing him of the board's acquisition of the stable and their intention to convert the loft on the property into the school's first art studio.
 Immediately interested, Anderson offered his $1,000 gift.
 Additional contributions by the citizens of Richmond totalling $24,000 allowed the school to open for classes by September.

 Two years prior, artist Theresa Pollak had returned to her home in Richmond after four years studying in the New York Art Students' League.
 Hibbs also approached Pollak, proposing her a position as an hourly drawing and painting teacher.
 According to Hibbs' History of RPI, her lack of salary pay was allegedly a common practice in music schools of the time.